If you have a basement or crawlspace, odds are you have a sump pump to

 Secondary Electric Pump.
 In case your primary sump pump fails, it's a good idea to have a secondary

-but remember: an electric pump will not work during a power outage.
-While
+electric pump will not work during a power outage.
+While the secondary

-the secondary pump will help in other cases of failure, it's not of
+pump will help in other cases of failure, it's not of much value in

 Battery Backup.
 The most common backup is a battery operated sump pump.
 These systems